senbaikang/SciHuber/README.md

 # SciHuber

-SciHuber is a command-line  (currently only on macOS) helping download literature on SciHub written in python3.
-Internally, it works in a similar way of accessing to the service of SciHub in any web browser.
-With all respect to SciHub, users of this tool are required to input captcha codes popping out by SciHub when accessing to the service too frequently.
+SciHuber is a command-line tool written in python3 (currently only on macOS) helping download literature on SciHub.
+Internally, it acquires access to the service of SciHub, working in a similar way to any web browser.
+Due to all respect to SciHub, users of this tool are required to input captcha codes popping out by SciHub when accessing to the service too frequently.

 ## Install